Shide93/Javaschool_shopReport/README.md

 Javaschool_webShop
 Final task for t-systems javaschool #16
-Additional program, that connects by webservice with the main shop and retreive some statistics from it Main app: https://github.com/Shide93/Javaschool_webShop
+Additional program, that connects by webservice with the main shop and retreive some statistics from it.

+Main app: https://github.com/Shide93/Javaschool_webShop

 Задание: